kderme/gsoc/blog/blog-sqlite.md

-# SQLite (Stevan: Better title?
-GSOC report: Improving and testing Haskell's SQLite bindings?)
+Testing Multithreaded SQLite (GSoC 2019 report)

-SQLite is an in-process SQL database written in C. SQLite differs from other databases in that it uses a simple file for all storage and it is serverless.
+In this blog we propose a new way to use SQLite in multithreaded applications, which we have implemented and tested with quickcheck-state-machine (more on this on another blog) and was inspired by discussions [here](https://news.ycombinator.com/item?id=20047918).
+SQLite is an in-process SQL database written in C. It differs from other databases in that it uses a simple file for all storage and it is serverless.
 This means that if you want to use SQLite through Haskell you need to directly call into C code, using an interface called foreign function interface (FFI).
 All Haskell libraries which provide these C bindings (like direct-sqlite, persistent..)  come with a C file, called The SQLite Amalgamation, which is  a concatenation of all SQLite C code into a huge 220.000 lines file.
 The interaction with foreign functions is notorious for its complications.
-In this blog we will discuss about proper ways to use SQLite in multithreaded applications and propose a new way, which we have implemented and tested with quickcheck-state-machine (more on this on another blog) and was inspired by discussions [here](https://news.ycombinator.com/item?id=20047918).
-(Stevan: this last sentence here can improved, "propose a new way" to do what?
-Also I'd put this sentence first in this paragraph, before explaining what sqlite is, otherwise you leave the reader hanging wondering "what is this post about?!")

 First let's get a bit familiar with SQLite.
 The SQLite project provides a simple, easy to install, command-line program named sqlite3.